jcbnlsn/GA-Corona-SDK/README.md

 New in this version:

-v.0.2.5
-+ Archiving error handler.

-v.0.2.4
-+ storyboard.reloadScene bugfix

-v.0.2.3
-+ Optional use of "iosIdentifierForVendor" instead of "iosAdvertisingIdentifier"
+v.0.2.5: Data saving error handler.
+Socket connection timeout corrected. v.0.2.4: storyboard.reloadScene bugfix v.0.2.3: Use of "iosIdentifierForVendor" instead of "iosAdvertisingIdentifier" v.0.2.2: Composer support.

-Note: If you are building for iOS and your app doesn't have ads in it, then you should set the GameAnalytics.iosIdentifierForVendor property to true - or Apple might reject the app!

-v.0.2.2
-+ Composer support.

 v.0.2.1
 + Batch requests.